 Plenipotentiary Representatives of the Government of Romania at JINR since 2005

 2005 – 2016

-- Nicolae-Victor Zamfir, Member of Romanian Academy, General Director of the Horia Hulubei National Institute of Physics and Nuclear Engineering in Bucharest-Magurele, Director of the “Extreme Light Infrastructure – Nuclear Physics (ELI-NP)” Project;
+- Nicolae-Victor Zamfir, Member of Romanian Academy, General Director of the Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering (IFIN-HH) in Bucharest-Magurele, Director of the “Extreme Light Infrastructure – Nuclear Physics (ELI-NP)” Project;

 - Florin-Dorian Buzatu, Director General of the Institute of Atomic Physics (IFA), Măgurele-Bucharest, Romania.

 Gheorghe Stratan – professor of Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering (IFIN-HH) (Bucharest), head of the Babeș-Bolyai University faculty (Cluj-Napoca, Romania) (2003-2009).
 He was born on 31 August 1941 in Lipnic, Romania.

 Doctor Honoris Causa of JINR (title conferred in 2014 at the 116-th Session of the JINR Scientific Council).

 Scientific interests: Theoretical nuclear physics, history of physics, educational programmes, science and society.

 Catalin Borcea – Scientific Researcher gr.
 I in the Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering (IFIN-HH), the Nuclear Physics Department, Professor (phd advisor) at the Doctoral School of Physics of Bucharest University.

 Main scientific interests: Heavy ion physics including radioactive beams, physics of nuclei far from stability, astrophysics, precision measurements of nuclear data.